No. 8 UCLA cruises past Long Beach State 93-69 - WHIZ News

 LOS ANGELES (AP) — Tyger Campbell scored 18 points to move past 1,000 for his career as No. 8 UCLA rolled to a 93-69 victory over Long Beach State on Friday night.

-Jaylen Clark had 16 points and David Singleton added 14 points and nine rebounds to help the Bruins (2-0) win their third game over the Beach in two seasons after the teams scheduled a second contest in January to make up for games lost to COVID cancellations.
+Jaylen Clark had 16 points and David Singleton added 14 points and a career high nine rebounds to help the Bruins (2-0) win their third game over the Beach in two seasons after the teams scheduled a second contest in January to make up for games lost to COVID cancellations.

+“If you would have told me at any point Dave Singleton was going to lead my team in rebounding one day with nine, I would have lost that bet,” UCLA coach Mick Cronin said.
+“Just a great kid with tremendous character.”

 UCLA freshman Amari Bailey also had 14 points in his second career game on 7-for-15 shooting from the field.
 Jaime Jaquez Jr. had 12 points and eight rebounds for the Bruins.